Hotel Stay Extension

 In short

 A hotel stay extension is the practice of selling a guest one or more additional nights after they've already checked in.
-Conversion is typically 5-15% on offers placed mid-stay, dramatically higher than the 1-3% conversion of marketing to new prospects.
+It works best when the guest is satisfied, inventory is available, and housekeeping capacity supports the extra night.

 Hotel Stay Extension

-The economics of stay extension are exceptional: zero new acquisition cost, the room is already in the guest's hands, the marginal cost is housekeeping turnover skipped.
+The economics of stay extension are attractive because there is no new acquisition cost and the guest already knows the property.
 Common implementation: a prompt in the guest portal on day 1 of a multi-night stay ("Loved your stay so far?
 Add another night at 10% off"); a pre-checkout offer via SMS or email ("Stay one more night before you leave"); a manual upsell at the front desk during a casual conversation.
-Hotels that systematise stay extension through the guest portal report 8-15% lift in average revenue per booking on multi-night stays.
+Track views, acceptances, displaced demand, and housekeeping constraints before treating it as a scalable revenue tactic.

 Why it matters